Royal Caribbean Cruises Ltd. (RCL): Recent activity puts odds in your favor

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for RCL is recording 6.83 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 5.22.

-Raw Stochastic average of Royal Caribbean Cruises Ltd. in the period of last 50 days is set at 74.03%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 94.06%.
-In the last 20 days, the company’s Stochastic %K was 87.01% and its Stochastic %D was recorded 83.28%.
+Raw Stochastic average of Royal Caribbean Cruises Ltd. in the period of last 50 days is set at 83.59%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 83.59%.
+In the last 20 days, the company’s Stochastic %K was 89.48% and its Stochastic %D was recorded 94.12%.

-Considering, the past performance of Royal Caribbean Cruises Ltd., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -36.02%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -39.79%, alongside a downfall of -41.24% for the period of the last 12 months.
-The shares increased approximately by 10.29% in the 7-day charts and went up by 4.68% in the period of the last 30 days.
-Common stock shares were driven by 42.94% during last recorded quarter.
+If we look into the earlier routines of Royal Caribbean Cruises Ltd., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -34.56%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -37.64%, alongside a downfall of -39.73% for the period of the last 12 months.
+The shares increased approximately by 5.89% in the 7-day charts and went down by 6.18% in the period of the last 30 days.
+Common stock shares were driven by 29.99% during last recorded quarter.